ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Control culture and collaboration culture are actuality driven, with collaboration culture being actuality-personal and control culture being actuality-impersonal.

-Competence and cultuvation culture are possibility driven, with competence culture being possibility-impersonal and cultivation culture being possibility-personal.
+Competence and cultivation culture are possibility driven, with competence culture being possibility-impersonal and cultivation culture being possibility-personal.

 Cultures which differ in content focus *and* decision taking process are most opposite, as they have nothing in common in the dimensions of *content* and *process*.
 An organizational change from one of these cultures to the opposite other one is the biggest challenge.
 E.g. a culture change from control culture to cultivation culture will carry the biggest risk and highest effort, same is true for a change from collaboration culture to competence culture.

 It´s more obvious to change to a direct neighbour.
 It is to decide then what dimension has to be changed.
 Is it *content* or *process*.
-Should an actuality driven organization move into possiblity driven behavior or should an impersonal deciding organization transform into a personal deciding organization?
+Should an actuality driven organization move into possibility driven behaviour or should an impersonal deciding organization transform into a personal deciding organization?
 This depends on what is necessary for the organization to survive and being successful.

 What culture am I living in?
 ---